The Secret To Good Meatloaf? Using These Meatloaf Hacks

 In order to know that your meatloaf is properly seasoned, you have to taste it before you cook it.
 There’s an easy way to check the taste of your meatloaf before putting it in the oven (and don’t worry, it doesn’t involve eating raw meat!)

-Just cook a bit of your meat mixture in a pan on your stovetop!
+After you season the meatloaf mixture, just cook a bit of it in a pan on your stovetop!
 Once it’s cooked through, you can taste it to check that the flavor is where you want it.

 11. Check The Temperature